Ernst Décsey

-Professor Dr. Ernst Décsey (13 April 1870 – 12 March 1941), was an Austrian author and music critic.
+Ernst Décsey (13 April 1870 – 12 March 1941), was an Austrian author and music critic.

 Biography

 Décsey was born in Hamburg and studied law at the Vienna University.
 At the same time he completed professional training at the Vienna music school (Konservatorium) in piano, harmony and composition.

 From 1899 on Ernst Décsey worked as music critic at the Grazer Tagespost (Graz's daily newspaper) and subsequently became its chief editor.
 In 1920, he was offered the position of permanent music adviser at the Neues Wiener Tagblatt (a daily newspaper) in Vienna, where he became the leading music critic of his time.

 In addition to his journalistic work, Ernst Décsey also taught music history and esthetics at the Vienna music school and published a number of novels, short stories, plays, libretti and biographies.
 He co-authored (with Gustav Holm) a play Sissys Brautfahrt ("Sissy's bridal journey") which was later used for the libretto of the well-known operetta Sissy by Ernst and Hubert Marischka; and wrote the libretto for Erich Wolfgang Korngold's opera Die Kathrin.